 Bandit problems, Markov decision processes, a smattering of dynamic programming, game theory, optimal control, and online learning of the solutions to such problems, esp. reinforcement learning.

-Learning, where you must learn an optimal action in response to your stimulous, possibly an optimal policy of trying different actions over time, not just an MMSE-minimal prediction from complete data.
+Learning, where you must learn an optimal action in response to your stimulus, possibly an optimal “policy” of trying different actions over time, not just an MMSE-minimal prediction from complete data.

-New tool by Microsoft: Multi-World Testing (MWT) appears to be an online learning problem that augments its data by re-using the data for offline testing:
+A setting by Microsoft: Multi-World Testing (MWT) appears to be an online learning problem that augments its data by re-using the data for offline testing:

 … is a toolbox of machine learning technology for principled and efficient experimentation, plausibly applicable to most Microsoft services that interact with customers.
 In many scenarios, this technology is exponentially more efficient than the traditional A/B testing.
 The underlying research area, mature and yet very active, is known under many names: “multi-armed bandits”, “contextual bandits”, “associative reinforcement learning”, and “counterfactual evaluation”, among others.

 To take an example, suppose one wants to optimize clicks on suggested news stories.
 To discover what works, one needs to explore over the possible news stories.
 Further, if the suggested news story can be chosen depending on the visitor’s profile, then one needs to explore over the possible “policies” that map profiles to news stories (and there are exponentially more “policies” than news stories!).
 Traditional ML fails at this because it does not explore.
 Whereas MWT allows you to explore continuously, and optimize your decisions using this exploration data.

 It has a better introduction here, by John Langford: (cf (Agarwal et al. 2015).)